 The initial screening that was performed (notby a trained chiropractor) during 6th grade missed what was probably a mild to moderate curvature.
 In seventh grade, my scoliosis was found during a routine basketball physical.
 My parents talked to a local chiropractor to see what he could do for me, and he replied "nothing."
 It's unfortunate that we didn't ask a second opinion from another chiropractor with different training, because I now know that it could have helped immensely.
 However, I must thank him because after his response I turned to the medical society for help and it lead me to my current path.
 Wait!
 The traditional medicine caused me to choose chiropractic as a career?!?
 (Don't worry, we're getting there) I was put in a constrictive brace that I had to wear for 9 hours every night, and it lasted about a year until I stopped growing.
 After my treatment was completed, I had what I considered (at the time) to be "normal" aches and pains.
 Then I hit my breaking point.
 Something as simple as getting out of the car caused excruciating pain in my low back.
 At 16 years old, I should not have had to stay home from work and school because of back pain.
 After a little convincing, I went to my grandmother's chiropractor.
 My results were amazing.
 And the best part was the philosophy.
 My doctor removed the interference from my nerves but my own body did it's own healing.
 No pills.
 No braces.

 Always knowing I was destined for a career in health care, I visited many medical and chiropractic colleges.
 The decision to attend Palmer College of Chiropractic was instantaneous - Palmer is where it all began and now I truly feel as though chiropractic chose me.
 During my studies I have learned of many techniques.
 I am proficient in Diversified, Thompson, Gonstead, Activator and Toggle.
 Though there are hundreds more techniques I would love to learn!
-Additionally, I have begun extra course work in Pediatrics (Webster certified now) and Extremity Adjusting.
+Additionally, I have taken extra course work in Pediatrics (Webster certified now), Extremity Adjusting and Nutrition.
+Recently, in 2022, I completed the full training with the Food Enzyme Institute.
 In the coming future, I plan to study Functional Medicine too!